GIST – Benefits of Bilingualism

 BENEFITS OF BILINGUALISM

-We would like to offer some details on the benefits of bilingualism:
+Here are some of the benefits of bilingualism:

-- 6 Potential Brain Benefits of Bilingual Education — NPR, Anya Kamenetz, November 29, 2016
+- 6 Potential Brain Benefits of Bilingual Education — NPR, Anya Kamenetz

-- The Superior Social Skills of Bilinguals — New York Times, Katherine Kinzler, March 11, 2016
+- The Superior Social Skills of Bilinguals — New York Times, Katherine Kinzler

 BILINGUAL EDUCATION AT GIST